tlandron/PCBS_ModelRecovery/README.md

     %     hist(beta_diff_subjave(:, revindexsubset));
     %     hold off

-Mean & variance of the distribution of the parameter difference recovered-fixed across simulations for each subset of subjects.
+Mean & variance of the distribution of the difference recovered-fixed for each parameter across simulations and for each subset of subjects.

         meansd_prev_diff_subjave(revindexsubset, 1) = mean(prev_diff_subjave(:, revindexsubset));
         meansd_prev_diff_subjave(revindexsubset, 2) = std(prev_diff_subjave(:, revindexsubset));